 -webkit-transition: all 4s ease; -moz-transition: all 4s ease; -ms-transition: all 4s ease; -o-transition: all 4s ease; transition: all 4s ease;

-Historically, vendors have also used prefixes for experimental APIs.
-If an entire interface is experimental, then the interface's name is prefixed (but not the properties or methods within).
-If an experimental property or method is added to a standardized interface, then the individual method or property is prefixed.
+Historically, browser vendors have also used prefixes for experimental APIs.
+If an entire interface was experimental, then the interface's name was prefixed (but not the properties or methods within).
+If an experimental property or method was added to a standardized interface, then the individual method or property was prefixed.

 Prefixes for interface names are upper-cased:

-WebKit(Chrome, Safari, newer versions of Opera, almost all iOS browsers (including Firefox for iOS); basically, any WebKit based browser)
+WebKit(Chrome, Safari, newer versions of Opera and Edge, almost all iOS browsers (including Firefox for iOS); basically, any WebKit and Chromium-based browser)

 O(Older, pre-WebKit, versions of Opera)